Bob 150w

 Those who successfully integrate the capacity ladder and character ladder, and therefore ascend as a leader, become the types of leaders that others want to follow.

-This book is an excellent reminded that character matters in the development of leaders.
-It's definitely recommended reading for aspiring Christian leaders.
+This book is an excellent reminder that character matters in the development of leaders.
+This should be required reading for aspiring Christian leaders.